-If you’re feeling stressed or overwhelmed, don’t be afraid to talk to a friend or a trusted adult at home or school.
+If you’re feeling stressed or overwhelmed, don’t be afraid to talk to a friend or a trusted adult.
 You can also find ways to tackle stress on your own.
 Here are some tips for keeping stress under control:

 - Remember You’re Not Alone